Available with Location Referencing license.

 - Zoom to the centerline that you want to split.

-- On the Location Referencing tab, click Split Centerline and then click the Split Centerline By Point button .
+- On the Location Referencing tab, click Split Centerline, and click the Split Centerline By Point button .

 - Click a point on the centerline where you want it to split.